Should Business Owners Take Out Unsecured Guarantor Loans?

 Unsecured guarantor loans provide a path for borrowers with limited or poor credit histories.
 However, to qualify, you’ll need to find a guarantor to back the loan.

-In this post, we’ll explain what these loans are, so you can fully understand this type of financing.
+In this post, we’ll explain what these loans are, so you can fully understand this loan program.

 To understand this type of financing, we need to explain what an unsecured loan is.

 Every loan that exists is either secured or unsecured.
-A secured loan is one that requires collateral, which can be just about anything of value.
-Typically, property, vehicles, and other high-priced items are used for collateral.
+A secured loan is one that requires collateral, which can be just about anything of value, including:

-On a secured loan, if the borrower can’t make their payments, the lender can take ownership of the collateral.
-This protects the lender because even if the borrower can’t pay, the lender will have something of value.
+On a secured loan, if the borrower can’t make their payments, the lender can seize the collateral.

-An unsecured loan is just the opposite.
-With unsecured loans, there’s no collateral.
-The lender has no legal right to your assets.
-However, they can still put your account into collections and sue you to recoup the debt.
+If you take out an unsecured loan, the business lender can’t seize your assets.
+However, they can still submit your account to collections and sue you to recoup the debt.

 Since there’s no collateral to “secure” an unsecured loan, there’s more risk for the lender.
-All they have to rely on is your credit history.
+All they can rely on is your credit history.
 As a result, unsecured loans are typically more expensive.